What products are involved in this article?

 ρL - Line density, read by the Sensor.

-and - Coefficients, specified by the user.
+A and B - Coefficients, specified by the user.

 T - Temperature, read by the Sensor.